 - Tap on Enhanced Protection to enable safe browsing on Google Chrome for Android.

 Within the Safe browsing tab, you choose the level of safety as per your preference.
-Also, if you disable the safe browsing, it will still be turned on for a few google services.
+Also, if you disable safe browsing, it will still be turned on for a few Google services.

 Enable via Chrome Flags Page

 If you cannot see an option for safe browsing under Chrome settings, you are probably on the older version.
 Safe browsing is available from Google Chrome Version 86.0.4240.114 and above.
 Hence, make sure to update your Chrome.

 If your browser is up to date and you cannot see the safe browsing tab, check the Chrome Flags and enable the option.